Control over Skies: Survivability, Coverage, and Mobility Laws for Hierarchical Aerial Base Stations: Survivability, Coverage, and Mobility Laws

-$\beta$ and $\mathcal{E}$ denote the memory and energy associated with each drone, respectively, $\mathcal{R}$ is the radio range, $\tau$ is the transmission time, and $\lambda$ is the mean user distribution. $\mathcal{S}_{\mathcal{D}}(t)$ can be calculated over same function as $\frac{-1}{t} \log\left(\frac{f_t}{f_{0}}\right)$, where $t\;\leq\;\mathcal{T}$.
 The details on the survivability can be obtained by following the illustration presented in Fig.~\ref{fig2}.
-The diagram shows the $n\times m$ ($n,\;m \;\geq\;1$) matrix-timing tree for each aerial node and their corresponding interacting node in the network.
-This diagram helps to understand the impact of a particular node on the functionality of the entire network as well as it can be used for enhancing the maximum lifetime of the network by controlling the survivability inputs at any instance.
+The figure shows the $n\times m$ ($n,\;m \;\geq\;1$) matrix-timing tree for each aerial node and their corresponding interacting node in the network.
+The matrix-timing diagram helps to understand the impact of a node on the functionality of the entire network as well as it can be used for enhancing the maximum lifetime of the network by controlling the survivability inputs at any instance.
+Tier-1 ABS are used to regulate to timing-scale that maintains a constant check on the resource consumption also enables resource upgrading whenever the survivability of the network is degraded.
+The instances of timing diagram use several critical points to identify any threats to survivability.
+These critical points are set based on the time to recover or upgrade the resources for continuity of the network.
+Whenever the system tracks a critical point in the setup, the system undergoes updates that cover resources from TCN to improve lifetime.
+The timing scale can be set in the initial configuration of the network and checkpoints can either be pre-decided along with the limits on the resources or can be altered based on the area-load in the network.